zmvaldiv/tracking_ENGS169/tracking_calibration/readme.txt

 Please refer to Calibration_Protocol.pdf for detailed explanation of how to calibrate a new probe.

+Validation:
+Once calibrated, provided is a grid with known spacing to determine your registration error.

+Print out: calib.io_circles_200x150_8x10_18_8.33.pdf
+Place probe different points.
+Save the tracking data for these points and compare with known distances.

+Due to printing, the scale might be slightly off.
+ALWAYS confirm circle diameter and spacing with a ruler.
+It is recommended to ALWAYS use the grid to validate tracking accuracy.

 TRACKING:
 For all tracking files and directions, please refer to: